 100 DAYS OF HEALING AND REMEMBRANCE

-From April 4th until July 12th, 2017, I’m participating in the 100 Day Project.
+Starting on April 4th, 2017, I’m participating in the 100 Day Project.
 This is a free global art project, where everyone involved does something creative for 100 consecutive days.

 I'm calling my part of the project "100 Days of Healing and Remembrance" and would like to hear from those of you who have been touched by infertility and/or grief through miscarriage or the loss of a baby.